hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 * `enable_node_public_ip` - (Optional) Should nodes in this Node Pool have a Public IP Address?
 Changing this forces a new resource to be created.

+* `host_group_id` - (Optional) Specifies the ID of the Host Group within which this AKS Cluster should be created.
+Changing this forces a new resource to be created.

 * `kubelet_config` - (Optional) A `kubelet_config` block as defined below.

 * `linux_os_config` - (Optional) A `linux_os_config` block as defined below.